 If soil is dry, water the lawn the day prior to pesticide application to encourage Grubs to move toward the soil surface.

 Nematodes are small, unsegmented worms that occur naturally in soil.
-The species Heterorhabditis bacteriophora provides good Grub control.
+The species Heterorhabditis bacteriophora are good Grub killers.
 These Nematodes search out White Grubs, enter them, and basically liquefy their insides.
 Follow application instructions carefully, especially those related to soil temperature and moisture.
 Look for Nematodes from companies that specialize in biological controls.

 Timing is critical for fall Grub treatments.
 Contact your local Cooperative Extension System office to determine when Grubs begin migrating to deeper soil in your region.